LeonardoZ/Select-HTML/readme.md

 Use the command `mvn clean package install` to generate the JAR file.

+# Test
+Use the command `mvn antlr4:antlr4 test` to run unit/integration/functional tests.

 # Logging

 Select-HTML uses SLF4J, so you can bind any log framework compatible with SLF4J.
 In test, Log4j2 is used.